 "I met with Muammar Gaddafi previously, and I am ready to meet with him now as well," Margelov said in an interview with Russian radio station Ekho Moskvy.

 Margelov, who heads the Foreign Affairs Committee in the Russian Parliament's upper house, visited the Libyan opposition stronghold of Benghazi on Tuesday for talks with rebel National Transitional Council head Mustafa Abdel Jalil and his senior officials.

 Russian President Dmitry Medvedev announced Margelov's visit during the G8 summit in Deauville in France last month.

 Last week, NATO extended its mission in Libya by 90 days.
-The coalition intervened in the North African country in March under a UN mandate to protect civilians against forces loyal to Col. Muammar Gaddafi.
+The coalition intervened in the North African country in March under a UN mandate to protect civilians against attack by forces loyal to the Libyan leader, Muammar Gaddafi.

 Add to blog

 You may place this material on your blog by copying the link.

 Image Galleries: Classic Car Rally in St. Petersburg

 The growing outright rivalry between the United States and China gives Russia more foreign policy weight, enabling it to assume the role of a balancer.
 So far it has been doing so rather skillfully.
 Today it may participate in a joint naval exercise with China that Beijing positions as outwardly anti-American.
 But tomorrow it can team up with the naval forces of the Old World.